Triangulations of polygons and stacked simplicial complexes: separating their Stanley-Reisner ideals: Introduction

 {\bf Theorem \ref{thm:regsq-partind}.} {\em There is a one-to-one correspondence between regular linear spaces for $\Spol/I(T)$ giving {\em squarefree} quotient rings, and partitions of the vertex set\/ $V$ into sets of\/ {\em independent} vertices. }

 These quotient rings give the Stanley--Reisner rings of stacked simplicial complexes.

-In \cite{FlPart} we give a one-to-one correspondence between partitions of the vertex set of a tree~$T$ into $(r+1)$ independent sets, and partitions of the edge set of $T$ into $r$ sets.
+In \cite{FlPar} the first author gives a one-to-one correspondence between partitions of the vertex set of a tree~$T$ into $(r+1)$ independent sets, and partitions of the edge set of $T$ into $r$ sets.
 We recall this in the appendix.
 The above may then be reformulated as:

 {\bf Theorem \ref{thm:regsq-partedge}.} {\em There is a one-to-one correspondence between regular linear spaces for $\Spol/I(T)$ giving squarefree quotient rings, and partitions of the edge set $E(T)$.
 Moreover, the dimension of the simplicial complex associated to this quotient Stanley--Reisner ring is one less than the number of parts in the partition.}